oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

 - Consumer spending dominates over business spending in terms of contribution to GDP
   - Consumer spending is heavily seasonal, and primarily driven by after-tax income
-  - Undertanding savings behaviour is also critical to predicting consumer spending, since spending is given by income less savings
+  - Understanding savings behaviour is also critical to predicting consumer spending, since spending is given by income less savings
     - Saving is negatively correlated with consumer confidence
   - Whilst consumer spending is the biggest factor in determining long-term growth, it tends to relative stability over the course of the business cycle
     - Because of this, focusing on other factors in one's analysis is often advisable